Investing in Peer Leadership

-JTI’s signature Peer Leadership Fellows program trains and empowers teens to be communal connectors and reimagine how they can develop meaningful connections with their peers, and in turn to the vast menu of opportunities available to Jewish teens in their community and beyond.
-Peer Leadership Fellows meet monthly (IRL – in real life and virtually), building a community of leaders helping to strengthen their community and each other.
-Each Fellow is charged with building relationships with Jewish teens in their community that are uninvolved or marginally engaged, serving as a communal connector and resource.
+Jewish Teen Initiative’s signature Peer Leadership Fellows program trains and empowers teens to be communal connectors.
+Fellows reimagine how they can develop meaningful relationships with their peers, connecting those peers to the vast menu of opportunities available to Jewish teens in their community and beyond.
+Fellows meet monthly (in real life and virtually), building a team of leaders helping to strengthen their community and each other.
+Each Fellow serves as a resource for those that are uninvolved or marginally engaged.

-Jewish Teen Initiative is proud to be working with Hillel International, the largest Jewish campus organization in the world, to adapt their successful model for the teen community.
-Hillel has mobilized college peer interns to professionalize its outreach on campus, strengthen student connections and boost participation.
-JTI Peer Leadership Fellows receive training based on the Hillel model of peer engagement – to be catalysts for enhanced teen connection to Jewish life, helping their peers discover meaningful connections to the community.
-They attend regional leadership programming with other Jewish teen leaders and receive ongoing coaching and mentoring.
+JTI is proud to be working with Hillel International, the largest Jewish campus organization in the world, to adapt their engagement model for the teen community.
+Hillel has mobilized college peer interns to professionalize its outreach on campus, strengthen student connections, and boost participation.
+JTI Peer Leadership Fellows receive training based on the Hillel model to practice within their own community.
+Currently, this opportunity is open to teens in Boston’s Metrowest and North Shore communities.

-Peer Leadership Fellows in both regions attend the Northeast Teen Collective Leadership Summit in the Berkshires in September as a kick-off to the year, joining more than 200 Jewish teens from around the Northeast in an immersive leadership training experience.
+Peer Leadership Fellows begin the year with an immersive leadership training experience, connecting with dozens of other Fellows from the Greater Boston area and beyond.
 Following-up on that experience, Fellows receive training on social network mapping, growing into their roles as communal connectors and in the Hillel-based peer engagement model.
-Monthly group training seminars and individual virtual check-ins provide opportunities for skills-based training, supervision, reflection, mentorship and community building.
+Monthly group training seminars and individual virtual check-ins provide opportunities for skills-based training, supervision, reflection, mentorship, and community building.